Welcome to the Booze Cruzer Blog

 Q: Why don’t you write reviews?

-A: Lots of very qualified people already do that, and I see no need to compete with them.
+A: Many very qualified people already do that, and I see no need to compete with them.
 In fact, I read and make use of their reviews all the time.

 Q: So what were your four careers?